Keeping your theme up-to-date

 settings_data.jsonfile from the current theme to the new theme.

-That file contains all the current values of your theme's Customize theme page settings.
+That file contains all the current values of your settings in the theme editor.

 Download both themes, copy your images from the old theme's